dherkime/multiselect/README.md

 Driving around
 --------------
 Pull down the list.
 Check items using the checkboxes.
-Select items by clocking on their name.
+Select items by clicking on their name.
 Move selected items up and down by clokcing the Up/Down buttons.